NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 meaning by virtue of this very PR, there is no reason to adversely interpret a bot spelling out the facts.

+One might think, that this increases the load of "spam" notifications on subscribers.
+However, the bot ifirst and foremost prompts and helps the author.
+Subscribers, most of the time, do not have the highest stakes in this interaction.

+At a closer look, increased notification is also a valuable _gain_ in information for those subscribers.
+Imagine:

+A topic went stale, then there where people moving things forward.
+Then it went stale _again_.
+If I'm subscribed to a topic of _interest_, a second stale promts me to consider taking action.

+Some data: As of now, there are roughly 1750 open issues marked as stale, and roughly 450 stale issues were marked as closed.
+Even older ones.
+By definition of the stalbot, this means the stalebot has not prompted any action on the vast majority of interactions.
+That means, the stalebot is pretty inefective (since ignored).
+The most plausible root cause is that the stale bot promted after an inhumanely long period of time in which the interest of the proponent might have shifted to such extend that they completely ignore the stalebot.
+Maybe they don't remember, maybe life has come into the way.
+In any case a shorter period ensures that the memories (and by extension) interestes are still fresh.

 # Alternatives
 [alternatives]: #alternatives